cisco-ie/cisco-tp-client/readme.md

 ### putXml(`xmlDocument`)

-Sets a particular setting by putting an XML document.
+Set a particular setting by putting an XML document.

 ### putXmlWithForm(`xmlDocument`)

-Similar to `.putXml`, but instead uses `www-url-form-encoded`.
-Generally used for better performance when settings are non-alphanumeric or small in nature.
+Similar to `.putXml()`, but instead uses a `www-url-form-encoded` as the content-type.
+This is generally used for better performance when the xmlDocs are non-alphanumeric or small in nature.

 #### xmlDocument
 Required<br>
 Type: `String` (XML)

-An XML document to be put.
+The XML document to be put.

 ##### Example XML Document: Setting a System Name
 ```